 Ontologies are used for modelling the learners and the knowledge of the learning domain.
-In order to develop the ontologies we have followed a widely-adopted methodology, described in [5] and for their representation we adopted the Web Ontology Language (OWL) [6].
+In order to develop the ontologies we have followed a widelyadopted methodology, described in (Noy & McGuiness, 2001) and for their representation we adopted the Web Ontology Language (OWL) (McGuinness & van Harmelen, 2004).
 The implementation process was done by the Protégé tool which is the most widely used and offers a complete development environment.
 Below we give a more detailed description of the ontological models we have implemented.

-2.1 Learner Model
+3.1 Learner Model

-In order to implement the learner model we were based, on the one hand, on student modelling standards [7, 8] and, on the other, on empirical studies that were conducted by social scientists among students of HOU.
+In order to implement the learner model we were based, on the one hand, on student modelling standards (Smythe et al., 2001, LTSC Learner Model Working Group of the IEEE 2000, 2000) and, on the other, on empirical studies that were conducted by social scientists among students of HOU.
 The proposed learner model is thus a combination of stereotype and overlay techniques.
 A fully stereotype-based profile, as the information derived from student's descriptions or questionnaires is not accurate for every knowledge domain and the system would adapt to student's needs very slowly.
 Dynamic attributes related to the learning process are represented with an overlay model.
 From the empirical studies we extracted information about the dimensions/characteristics of the learner profile that could affect his/her academic performance.
 A few examples of these dimensions are: the learning style, previous experience, reasons for education, computer literacy, etc. The values for these attributes (i.e. stereotypes) are used for the initialization of the learner's profile and then, after the initialization phase the profile is dynamically modified as the overlay model is updated through the interaction of the user with the system.
-Table 1 shows the stereotypic profiles we have used and their corresponding values.